 Meanwhile, many more people have gotten rich betting on them.
 How many winners can you name?

-In order to qualify, each horse must participate in what is known as “the road to the Kentucky Derby.”
+In order to qualify for the KY Derby, each horse must participate in what is known as “The Road to the Kentucky Derby.”

-This “road” is a set of 35 races that take place around the country.
+This “road” is a set of 45 races that take place around the world.

 Horses receive points based upon the position in which they finish.
 The top 20 horses at the end of the races are subsequently awarded a spot in the Kentucky Derby.